Learn how to purl with knitting in the park

 And work the needle from the front to the back.

-In this case, we want to do the opposite:
+In the purl stitch, we want to do the opposite:

 Bring the yarn to the front of your work.